avocado-framework/avocado/docs/source/MultiplexConfig.rst

 for what this values might be used for and also it makes possible to define multiple values of the same keys with different scope.

+Due to their purpose the YAML automatic type conversion for nodes names is disabled, so the value of node name is always as written in the yaml file (unlike values, where `yes` converts to `True` and such).

 Nodes are organized in parent-child relationship and together they create a tree.
 To view this structure use ``avocado multiplex --tree <file>``::